lf32/lf32/README.md

 I would like to tell you few interesting things about me
 - I'm an Elite VIM user.
-- Just another Gentoo fanboy using Kali and a Kernel Hacker.
+- Just another Gentoo fanboy using Kali as a Kernel Hacker.
-- An avid Capture The Flag Player, team IIT(BHU)CyberSec.
+- An avid Capture The Flag Player, for the team [IIT(BHU)CyberSec](https://ctftime.org/team/22546).
 - Additionally, being an Offensive Security Researcher, I'm also a Bug Bounty hunter.